PingouInfini/jhipster-sandbox/README.md

 ?
 Which *type* of application would you like to create?
 Monolithic application (recommended for simple projects) ?
 [Beta] Do you want to make it reactive with Spring WebFlux?
 No ?
 What is the base name of your application? sandbox
 ?
-What is your default Java package name? com.capgemini ?
+What is your default Java package name? com.pingouincorp ?
 Do you want to use the JHipster Registry to configure, monitor and scale your application?
 No ?
 Which *type* of authentication would you like to use?
 JWT authentication (stateless, with a token) ?
 Which *type* of database would you like to use?
 SQL (H2, MySQL, MariaDB, PostgreSQL, Oracle, MSSQL)